augustjanse/jabref/report.md

 After that I started writing actual code.
 Organizational and team activities not included.

+Roger:

+1:Look into the worldcat fetcher and and attempt to get the keys.
+3:Read the code written by teammates to prepare for the documentation and UML diagram drawing 4:Learning th new knowledge that is unfamiliar to me, such as how to draw the UML diagram, SEMAT kernel and different layers and methods used in developing the fetchers.

+I use other time to read the documentation of whole project and tried to undeerstand their approach.Also, I tries to draw a graph for the architecture to make the whole structure of this project more clear and visible.

-## the benefits, drawbacks, and limitations of our work carried out
+## The benefits, drawbacks, and limitations of our work carried out

+### benefit

 ## Some problems we have encountered